aniruddha-yalgudre/CYBERFICTION-REPLICATED/README.md

 We welcome contributions!
 Feel free to submit pull requests or open issues.
 Please follow our [contribution guidelines](CONTRIBUTING.md).

+## Installation
+1. Clone the repository via git clone
+2. copy  OR move all images into sigle file called canvas
+3.  and give acces to javascript
+4.  and all set

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.